-What if you have coverage from a State Pharmaceutical Assistance Program (SPAP)?
+What if you have Extra Help and coverage from a State Pharmaceutical Assistance Program (SPAP)?

 Many states and the U.S. Virgin Islands offer help paying for prescriptions, drug plan premiums and/or other drug costs.
-If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), or any other program that provides coverage for Part D drugs (other than "Extra Help"), you still get the 70% discount on covered brand name drugs.
-Also, the plan pays 5% of the costs of brand drugs in the coverage gap.
-The 70% discount and the 5% paid by the plan are both applied to the price of the drug before any SPAP or other coverage.
+If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), Medicare's Extra Help pays first.

-What if you have coverage from an AIDS Drug Assistance Program (ADAP)?
+What if you have "Extra Help" and coverage from an AIDS Drug Assistance Program (ADAP)?

 What is the AIDS Drug Assistance Program (ADAP)?

 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Ryan White HIV/AIDS Program (RWHAP).
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the The AIDS Drug Assistance Program.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-402-471-2101.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-701-328-2378.